 This made me recall the incident that happened on June 14, 2018, where the moon for Shawwal was sighted on the 28th of Ramadān; however, the administration rejected it, despite the witnesses being greater in number than in January 12, 2024.
 Even though the crescent visibility states that the crescent could be visible by naked eye in both the circumstances, I wonder why the authorities accepted one (2024) and rejected the other (2018).

-“If reliable Muslim astronomers confirm that on a particular day sighting the first crescent is impossible, based on the observation of astronomy that day shall be accepted as a day the first crescent shall not be visible.”
+Yet again, another incident comes to mind of 2012 and 2013.
+According to the visibility map, the crescent could not be observed by naked eye, and agreeing to the Hilal criteria #3, it cannot be accepted.“If reliable Muslim astronomers confirm that on a particular day sighting the first crescent is impossible, based on the observation of astronomy that day shall be accepted as a day the first crescent shall not be visible.”
 (ACJU: Five Criteria on deciding the first crescent 2008)

 But however, just as the previous incidents, the administration accepted the witness in 2012, and rejected it in 2013.